microsoft/azure-spring-boot/azure-spring-boot-starters/azure-active-directory-spring-boot-starter/README.md

 azure.activedirectory.environment=cn-v2-graph
 ```

+Please refer to [azure-active-directory-v2-spring-boot-backend-sample](../../azure-spring-boot-samples/azure-active-directory-v2-spring-boot-backend-sample/) to see a sample configured to use the Microsoft Graph API.

 #### Allow telemetry
 Microsoft would like to collect data about how users use this Spring boot starter.
 Microsoft uses this information to improve our tooling experience.
 Participation is voluntary.